sanfinity-Iot/openremote/Developer-Guide:-Installing-a-Docker-engine.md

 -type f -name "*.bash-completion" \
 -exec ln -s "{}" "$(brew --prefix)/etc/bash_completion.d/" \;
 ```
 Start a new shell or source your profile to enable auto-completion.

+## Local Engine

+For a local engine (developer workstation setup) simply installing Docker Community Edition is enough.
+Ensure that `docker version` on the command line works.

 ## Remote Engine